Quantcast

 Method #1 — easy mode

-Basically, you melt the yeast in the water as you would in any bread and you add it to the biga.
+You melt the yeast in the water as you would in any bread and you add it to the biga.
 Mix and sieve the flours together with the gluten and add the mixture to the water, continuing to mix until homogenous.
 After this, add the salt and keep mixing for three minutes.
 By now, you should have a pretty nice mix — make a round shape like this one and leave it to rest for an hour.

 Similar incised bread, and two figs, as portrayed in a wall painting from Herculaneum.

-After an hour, it should start taking shape — there’s a few things you could do to improve the aesthetics of the upcoming bread (though this is not mandatory).
+After an hour, it should start taking shape — there are a few things you could do to improve the aesthetics of the upcoming bread (though this is not mandatory).
 Put some string around it to give it a distinctive round shape and make the cuts on top.
 We don’t know why the cuts were there, but perhaps it was easier to split or sell by the slice.
 Then, put it in the oven at 200 degrees for 30–45 minutes and voila!

 Thankfully, bread-making techniques have evolved significantly since Roman times and modern breadmakers enable anyone, with very little effort, to enjoy the smell and taste of freshly baked bread from the comfort of their own home.

-This is the simple way of baking the Roman bread — but if you want to go the extra mile, there’s another way you can go about it.
+This is the simple way of baking Roman bread — but if you want to go the extra mile, there’s another way you can go about it.

 Method #2 — the real artisanal bread

-As the writers at The Fresh Loaf point out, this doesn’t really feel like artisanal bread.
+As the writers at The Fresh Loaf point out, this doesn’t feel like artisanal bread.
 It features modern gluten and yeast, which the Romans, of course, wouldn’t have used.
 So they took out the modern flour, yeast, and gluten additive and replaced them with a sourdough preferment, ancient flours, and artisanal techniques to develop gluten.
 They used Kamut, rye, and spelt flour, which were common in the Roman world.
 The technique they used gets pretty complex (and a bit more expensive), so I recommend checking it out on their page — at the very least, it should make for interesting reading.

 I’d only recommend it if you have a lot of baking experience and want to take things to the next level.
 Be sure to have a stamp to mark your bread!

 If this feels like too big a task, then the first method should make for an excellent (and delicious) experiment.
-It’s definitely something to get the dinner conversations rolling.
+It’s something to get the dinner conversations rolling.

 Roman baking

-Baking flourished in the Roman Empire from as early as 300BC.
+Baking flourished in the Roman Empire from as early as 300 BC.
 In 168 BC, the first Bakers Guild was formed as bread turned from a luxury to a common good.
 Within 150 years there were more than three hundred specialist pastry chefs in Rome.

-The best bakers were trained at the Collegium Pistorum, and did not allow the bakers or their children to withdraw from it and take up other trades.
+The best bakers were trained at the Collegium Pistorum and did not allow the bakers or their children to withdraw from it and take up other trades.

 In the ruins of Pompeii, archaeologists have found dozens of bakeries, as well as communal ovens to which you could bring your dough (bread-stamped, of course) to be baked overnight.
 Rather ironically, many of the ovens were made from volcanic rock.
 Eighty charred loaves alone were recovered from the ovens of one baker, Modestus.
 Sometimes, the Romans would add milk, eggs and butter to their bread — but this was a privilege only the rich could afford.